rjferguson21/big-bang/docs/developer/package-integration/package-integration-database.md

 ## Validation

-For validating connection to the external database in your environment or testing in CI you will need to add the database specific values to your overrides file or `tests/ci/k3d/values.yaml` respectively.
+For validating connection to the external database in your environment or testing in CI pipeline you will need to add the database specific values to your overrides file or `tests/ci/k3d/values.yaml` respectively.

 mattermost example: